DraTeots/edpm/README.md

 - 🔄 **Build Separation** - Clear separation between dependency management and project building
 - 📝 **Manifest/Lock Design** - Reproducible builds with plain YAML declaration files
 - 🔌 **Environment Integration** - Automatically generates scripts for shell and CMake integration
-- 🐍 **Pure Python** - Written in Python with minimal dependencies, available via pip
+- 🐍 **Pure Python** - Written in Python with minimal dependencies, available via pip ***on any machine***

+**What EDPM is not?**
+- Not a general-purpose package manager - it doesn't build dependency tree nor download prebuilt binaries (but can download whatever if you config so)
+- Not a replacement for your OS package manager - it won't install system libraries
+- Not a build system - it helps to build dependencies and integrate into your CMake project.
+But doesn't replace CMake
+- Not an environment management - not conda, mise, etc. It manages environment scripts but if those needed for integration.
+- Not a version resolver - it trusts you to pick compatible versions of packages
+- Not trying to be the next Spack/Conan - it deliberately stays lightweight for a specific use case

 Happy building!